openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 getZStream(): Promise&lt;ZStream&gt;

-Outputs a stream and uses a promise to asynchronously return the result.
+Outputs a stream.
+This API uses a promise to return the result.
 A zlib stream is returned upon success.

 **Atomic service API**: This API can be used in atomic services since API version 12.